Rigid automorphisms of linking systems of finite groups of Lie type: Introduction

 \section{Introduction}

 Fix a prime $p$ and a finite $p$-group $S$.
-A saturated fusion system $\f$ over the finite $p$-group $S$ is a category whose objects are subgroups of $S$ and whose morphisms between objects are given by injective group homomorphisms subject to axioms first given by Puig \cite{puig2006frobenius} and later refined by Aschbacher, Kessar, and Oliver \cite{aschbacher2011fusion}.
+A saturated fusion system $\f$ over the finite $p$-group $S$ is a category whose objects are subgroups of $S$ and whose morphism sets are given by injective group homomorphisms subject to axioms first given by Puig and Broto, Levi, and Oliver \cite{puig2006frobenius, broto2003homotopy} and later refined by Roberts and Sphectorov \cite{satfussys}.
 When $G$ is a finite group and $S$ is a Sylow $p$-subgroup of $G$, the category $\f_S(G)$ whose objects are subgroups of $S$ and whose morphisms are injective group homomorphisms between subgroups of $S$ induced by conjugation by elements of $G$ is a saturated fusion system.
-The importance of $\f_S(G)$ is that it keeps the information required to recover the homotopy type of the Bousfield-Kan $p$-completion $BG^\wedge_p$ of the classifying space of $G$.
+The importance of $\f_S(G)$ is that it encodes the information required to recover the homotopy type of the Bousfield-Kan $p$-completion $BG^\wedge_p$ of the classifying space of $G$.
 This was made more precise by the Martino-Priddy conjecture which was proven in \cite{martino1996unstable} and \cite{oliver2004equivalences,oliver2006equivalences}.
-To recover $BG^\wedge_p$ or $B\f$ when no ambient group is given, one requires the centric linking system $\cl$ associated to $\f$.
+To recover $BG^\wedge_p$, or more generally $B\f$ when no ambient group is given, one requires the centric linking system $\cl$ associated to $\f$.

-In this paper, we study the relationship between the automorphisms of a finite simple group of Lie type in odd characteristic, the automorphisms of the associated centric linking system, and the automorphisms of the associated fusion system at the prime 2.
-For a saturated fusion system $\f$ and its associated centric linking system $\cl$, there is a group homomorphism $\tilde{\mu}_{\cl}:\aut(\cl)\to\aut(\f)$, and when $\f=\f_S(G)$ and $\cl=\cl_S^c(G)$ for some finite group $G$, there is a group homomorphism $\tilde{\kappa}_G:N_{\aut(G)}(S)\to\aut(\cl)$.
-These group homomorphisms induce a pair of group homomorphisms on outer automorphism groups whose composition is given by restriction to the Sylow $p$-subgroup $S$.